JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 The storage limit of Disks is typically 64 TB.

 ### Cloud Storage for Firebase
-Cloud Storage for Firebase is an object storage option that is designed secure transmissions with recovery mechanisms in the case of faulty connections.
+Cloud Storage for Firebase is an object storage option that is designed for secure transmissions with recovery mechanisms in the case of faulty connections.
 This makes it a good choice for mobile applications since phones will not always have strong connectivity.

 ### Cloud Filestore
 Filestore is a storage service that implements the Network File System (NFS) protocol.
 It provides a shared filesystem for use with Compute Engine and Kubernetes Engine.
 It is capable of a high amount of input-output operations per second (IOPS) and variable capacity.